backdrop-contrib/getlocations/modules/getlocations_fields/README.txt

 All of the views may need to be limited to one or more content-types, depending on your use case.

+To show phone,fax or mobile fields add Getlocations_fields: Data to your fields list and select the field you want from the dropdown.

 An example of a PHP snippet in Getlocations Fields Distance / Proximity Filter to provide the latitude/longitude of the current user as supplied by the